Ivica Rajković

-Ivica Rajković (born 24 March 1935) is a Croatian cinematographer.
+Ivica Rajković (24 March 1935 – 11 November 2024) was a Croatian cinematographer.

+Life and career

 Earlier in his career, Rajković worked as a photographer for Jadran Film, and later as an assistant to Tomislav Pinter.
 Rajković shot a total of 20 featured films, three television series, approximately 80 documentary films, and more than 3000 commercials.

 Rajković received a Golden Arena for Best Cinematography in 1968 and a Vladimir Nazor Award for Life Achievement in Film in 2012.

+Rajković died on 11 November 2024, at the age of 89.